zioCristia/smart-irrigation-control-unit/README.md

 Expansion board for garden irrigation, with 7 differents triacs controlling solenoid valvs and one relay for the water pump.
 This board should be attached to the [Esp energy monitor](https://github.com/zioCristia/esp-energy-monitor-v2) board.

+You can watch an italian video tutorial throught [this link](https://youtu.be/GwXOpy07zA8).

 Should one not need the power monitor, the board could be constructed by eliminating all components related to current measurement, thus leaving only the power supply and esp32.

 The board's design allows it to be inserted into the rail of the home's breaker box by printing a 3D component.